cirosantilli/linux-kernel-module-cheat/gem5.md

     It is used mostly for research purposes: when you are making a new chip technology, you don't really need to specialize enormously to an existing microarchitecture, but rather develop something that will work with a wide range of future architectures.

 -   disadvantage: slower than QEMU by TODO 10x?

-Which implies:
+    This also implies that the user base is much smaller, since no Android devs.

-    - GEM5 is used only by chip makers, who keep everything that really works closed, and researchers, who can't version track or document code properly >:-).
-So the documentation is much more scarce.
+    Instead, we have only chip makers, who keep everything that really works closed, and researchers, who can't version track or document code properly >:-) And this implies that:

+    - the documentation is more scarce
-    - the user base is much smaller (no Android devs!), and so it takes longer to support new hardware features, and reach newer kernel compatibility.
+    - it takes longer to support new hardware features

 ## ARM